 - There is a dearth of research exploring informal and local taxation regimes in conflict-affected situations, particularly their impacts on reducing or contributing to fragility in these contexts.
 Micro-unit analysis may yield useful insights into the broader tax regime faced by individuals and households.
 A focus on the realities of how people are taxed may also help policy-makers identify areas or sectors where tax reform might be most likely to reduce fragility in conflict-affected situations.

 - It might be useful to expand work related to the impact of aid flows on the domestic tax effort to consider the relationship between aid and taxation under the unique conditions facing countries affected by conflict.
 Specifically, it may be helpful to develop case study evidence around the economic, social, political and historical circumstances under which aid tends to discourage (or encourage) the tax effort in conflict-affected contexts.
 This research would have to be carefully designed and would have to account for the severity of conflict and the capacities of the central government, including its ability to extend its authority beyond the capital, among other considerations.

-Stay tuned for the fourth and final “Reflections” in this series, which will consider the impact of monetary and exchange rate policy on fragility in conflict-affected contexts.
+This is one of four news articles that study the impact of monetary and exchange rate policy on fragility in conflict-affected contexts.
 Click to read the overview of the series “Macroeconomic Policies in Conflict-Affected Contexts”, the second in the series, “Natural Resource Revenue Management in Conflict-Affected Contexts,” and the final in the series, “Monetary and Exchange Rate Policy in Conflict-Affected Contexts”.

 For more information, contact: firstname.lastname@example.org